CMSKStarMuMu/RooProdGenePdfBernsteinEffi/README.md

             This program:

-		- contains a full example of the use of the efficiency class RooProdGenePdfBernsteinEffi (efficiency X P-Wave) in roofit
+		- contains a full example of the use of the efficiency class RooProdGenePdfBernsteinEffi

+		- RooProdGenePdfBernsteinEffi compute the product of efficiency X P-Wave, using pre-computed integrals for the normalisation

 		- reads the RECO events 2016 from a flat ntupla provided by using the last BDT;